SuppliedOrange/dotfiles/README.md

 Files that I use for configuration of software.

+Follow `filemap.json` to know where to put what files.
+They're currently localised to my system, but you can make out what yours would be.

 ## Komorebi

 + Install komorebi with scoop for windows.
 Follow their guide for the appropriate commands (there's 2 packages).